eli-johnson-04/portfolio/activity/Virtual Reality Check Through the Skull/06-03-2025-First-Game,-952654th-Reality-Check.md

 # Yikes &#128128;

+I'm starting a new topic to explore a captivating idea I had for an immersive, atmospheric, hand-tracked adventure into alternative spirituality.
+I want to keep myself accountable and show off the small successes to enjoy the journey regardless of its destination.

 I've got eight years of VR experience under my belt, so I'm not out of my depth or jumping into aphotic waters where I can't see because the light doesn't penetrate that deep.

 ...